OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * CONFCOMPUTE.
 'Confidential compute': If available and possible, use features of the data science environment to hide training data from model engineers
 * FEDERATIVELEARNING.
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.
 * TODO: integrity checks in development pipeline (build, deploy, supply chain)
-* SUPPLYCHAINMANAGE, including data provenance, to prevent that malicious AI components, source data or source models are obtained from unreliable sources
+* SUPPLYCHAINMANAGE, including data provenance, to prevent that malicious AI components, source data or source models are obtained from unreliable sources.
+The Software Bill Of Materials (SBOM) becomes the AIBOM (AI Bill Of Materials).
+AI systems often have a variation of supply chains, including the data supply chain, the labeling supply chain, and the model supply chain.
 Particularity: apart from code and components, data and models can also be part of the supply chain in AI.
 Data may include annotations and lables that are supplied by another source.
 Links to standards:
   * 27001 Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30